Rethymnon

 The flourishing period of Rethymno begun highlighting the history of the city, a unique blend of Cretan and Venetian culture.
 The Venetians entirely rebuilt the city.
 This led to the Cretan Renaissance, a gold period of arts and letters that is apparent only in Crete and the Ionian islands.
 Rethymno flourishes rapidly with the arrival of new scientists and intellectuals.
 Many literary societies and a public library were established in Rethymno.

 In 1540, due to the city''s expansion beyond the settlement of Castell Vecchio and to the Turkish threat that approached, the Venetian authorities decided to re-fortify the city.
 The weaknesses of the new fortifications became evident in 1571, when the pirates of Ouloutz-Ali entered the city with little effort and destroyed it, burning it completely.
-Two years later, in 1573, the "Fortezza" fortress was built on the hill of "Paleokastro", an improved fortification that would better pro
+Two years later, in 1573, the "Fortezza" fortress was built on the hill of "Paleokastro", an improved fortification that would better protect the city from invasions and sieges.

 Rethymno was occupied by the Turkish Empire, following the complete occupation of the island of Crete a few years later.
 The Turkish occupation ends in 1897, when the island falls into a short Egyptian occupation (1830-1840).
 During the Turkish occupation, numerous revolutions and uprisings shattered the island.
 Some of the greatest and most important of those uprisings was the 1866 revolution and the "arcadi" massacre.
 They ruled it for almost three centuries.
 The town was called Resmo in those days.